fpgaprince/rtd/docs/source/advance.rst

 Timing Closure
 ##########################

     Timing closure and static timing analysis (STA) are one..

     You use STA to close timing.

     To close timing means to address timing violation and failures.

-    Timing violation and failures result from not meeting setup time and hold time requirements.
+    Timing violation result from failing to meet setup and hold time requirements.

     STA must be performed to determine cause of violation.

 What
 ================================================